ken-bimmel/jedi-on-tauntauns/README.md

   - [x] Add read-only display
   - [x] Add interactive tracking
 - [ ] Add Destiny Point tracking
-- [ ] Ability to track initiative order
-  - [ ] Ability to add PCs to initiative
 - [x] Ability to save current state to local storage and/or json file
 - [ ] Add rules text as tooltips
   - [ ] Add to stats